 Take a few deep breaths to release the tension.
 You can also try some calming breathing exercises.

-- Take part in community activities like volunteering for your local charity or helping organise a fun community event.
+Volunteering for your local charity or helping organise a fun community event.
 This helps you stay grounded and focus on the things that really matter.
+Check out volunteering opportunities near you.

 You can also visit one of our Calm Spaces and Good Mood Cafes to relieve stress and connect with people in your local community.
 To manage work related stress, you can have a look at our Managing Mental Health in the Workplace and Mental Health Awareness training courses.